chan811/wi21-cse110-lab4/part1/part1.md

 ### Question 10: this will result in an error because discountedPrice is not defined outside the for loop because it has block scope since we used const
 ### Question 11: the value of finalPrice will be printed which is 0 because that was the value it was initalized with since it is a const it maintains its original value and since it was initalized outside the for loop it is still defined since const has block scope
 ### Question 12: if we call discountedPrices([100, 200, 300], .5) then the for loop will make 3 loops because the size of [100, 200, 300] is 3
-- first loop: i = 0 so discountedPrice = prices[0]*(1 - discount) = 100 * .5 = 50 but since finalPrice is const it maintains its origial value 0 the same goes for discounted, discounted = []
+- first loop: i = 0 so discountedPrice = prices[0]*(1 - discount) = 100 * .5 = 50 but since finalPrice is const it maintains its origial value 0 so when it is pushed into discounted, discounted becomes [0]
-- second loop: since discountedPrice is a const it stays at 50 same for finalPrice and discounted
+- second loop: i = 1 so discountedPrice = prices[1]*(1 - discount) = 200 * .5 = 100 but since finalPrice is const it maintains its origial value 0 so when it is pushed into discounted, discounted becomes [0, 0]
-- third loop: since discountedPrice is a const it stays at 50 same for finalPrice and discounted
+- third loop: i = 2 so discountedPrice = prices[2]*(1 - discount) = 300 * .5 = 150 but since finalPrice is const it maintains its origial value 0 so when it is pushed into discounted, discounted becomes [0, 0, 0]
-- return: so then discounted = [] is returned
+- return: so then discounted = [0, 0, 0] is returned
 ### Question 13:
   - A. student.name
   - B. student['Grad Year']